Why Pets Matter for Mental Health

 - Petting a dog or cat slows breathing and can lower blood pressure.

-- For people experiencing a panic attack, the grounding effect of a pet’s weight, warmth, or rhythmic breathing can interrupt physiological escalation.
+For people having a panic attack, a pet’s weight, warmth, or steady breathing can help stop it from getting worse.

 - Animals provide nonjudgmental presence, which is especially valuable during episodes of social anxiety.